You’ve got questions. We’ve got answers.

 Two (2) or more calls by district:

-How will the new property valuations effect the public safety bond and levy request?
+How would the new property valuations have affected the public safety bond and levy request?

-The City of Great Falls will receive its actual taxable valuation in August of 2023.
-At that time, taxpayers will have a better idea of the potential tax impact of the levy on their properties.
+The City of Great Falls received its actual taxable valuation in August of 2023.
+Taxpayers would have seen the potential tax impact of the levy on their properties at that time.

-However, should the levy pass, the City cannot collect taxes for the levy until December of 2024.
-Additionally, the City will receive another annual certification of taxable values from the Montana Department of Revenue in August 2024, therefore, the taxable value may change again.
+However, if the levy had passed, the City could not collect taxes for the levy until December of 2024.
+Additionally, the City will receive another annual certification of taxable values from the Montana Department of Revenue in August 2024, therefore, the taxable value may have changed again.

-If the levy is passed, how will it be implemented?
+If the levy had passed, how would it have been implemented?

-Funding needed to implement portions of the levy proposals would not be available until December 2024.
-At that time, only half of the annual levy collection would be available (taxes are distributed by the county to the city twice annually).
-The availability of the funds, procurement times, and slots for training academies for both fire/police will impact the timeline for hiring officers/fire fighters.
-It is highly unlikely that all positions will be filled for 2-3 years.
+Funding needed to implement portions of the levy proposals would not have been available until December 2024.
+At that time, only half of the annual levy collection would have been available (taxes are distributed by the county to the city twice annually).
+The availability of the funds, procurement times, and slots for training academies for both fire/police would have impacted the timeline for hiring officers/fire fighters.
+It is highly unlikely that all positions would have been filled for 2-3 years.

-Can tax proceeds from the public safety levy/bond be used for anything else?
+Can tax proceeds from a public safety levy/bond be used for anything else?

 Proceeds for the levy/bond can only be used for the purposes outlined in the ballot as approved by the voter.